Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: spontaneous process and entropy in a quantum universe

 Then taking

 we define the entropy of the universe

-\textit{with respect to the reference basis} $ \{ | i \rangle \}$.
-Henceforth we will leave out the specification $\{ i \}$ of the reference basis.
-Note that the quantities $p_i$ come from the coefficients of the pure state, not from the eigenvalues of the universe density matrix $ \rho_{SE}$, which of course would yield zero in Eq. \ref{suniv}.
+\textit{with respect to the reference basis} $ \{ | \alpha \rangle \}$.
+Note that the quantities $p_\alpha$ come from the coefficients of the pure state, not from the eigenvalues of the universe density matrix $ \rho_{SE}$, which of course would yield zero in Eq. \ref{suniv}.
+As already specified with Eqs. (\ref{expansion}-\ref{sunivSE}), we choose as reference basis the zero-order energy basis $\{| \alpha \rangle \} = \{| s \rangle |\epsilon \rangle \}$ of the SE complex.